 The growing pots should have drainage holes because water needs to flow out.
 Don’t let roots remain in stagnant water for a long period.
 Roots in water can lead to a loss of oxygen and nutrients.
 Excess water can prevent roots from taking up nutrients and lead to leaf curling.

 Root issues lead to droopy cannabis plants.
 This will eventually stunt its growth or twist the leaves.
 Root problems with cannabis plants can go away.
 You will need to transplant it into a pot with fertile soil and water appropriately.
 However, this is a slow process and requires patience.

 When leaves become ‘cupped’, they may never recover.
 However, over time new leaves will replace old leaves.
 When this happens ensure to take good care of them.

 Cannabis is a powerful plant, and it is resilient to most things.
-If you have issues with curling cannabis leaves then seek advice early.
+If you have issues with marijuana leaves curling up then seek advice early.
 If you resolve root problems, then your leaves will grow strong and healthy.